This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-This easy ham steak recipe can be customized with a few simple ingredient swaps or additions.
+This easy ham steak recipe can be customized with a few simple ingredient swaps.

-• Spicy Glaze: Add a pinch of red pepper flakes or a dash of hot sauce to the glaze.
+Spicy glaze: Add a pinch of red pepper flakes or a small dash of hot sauce to the glaze.

-• Pineapple Glaze: Replace maple syrup with pineapple juice.
+Pineapple glaze: Replace the maple syrup with pineapple juice for a sweeter, fruitier glaze.

-How To Cook Ham Steak On A Stove
+How To Cook A Ham Steak On A Stove

-1. In a 10-inch skillet, melt 1/2 tablespoon of butter over medium heat.
-Add the ham steak and cook for 4 minutes.
+1. Melt butter in a 10-inch skillet over medium heat.
+Add the ham steak and cook for 4 minutes without moving it.
+The underside should be golden brown.

-2. Flip the ham and cook for 3 more minutes.
-Transfer to a plate and cover to keep warm.
+2. Flip and cook for 3 more minutes.
+Transfer to a plate and cover loosely to keep warm.

-3. Add the brown sugar, maple syrup, and Dijon mustard to the skillet.
+3. Lower the heat to medium-low.
+Add the brown sugar, maple syrup, and Dijon mustard to the same skillet.
 Stir continuously until the sugar dissolves, about 30 seconds.

-4. Spoon the glaze over the ham and serve.
+4. Spoon the glaze over the ham and serve immediately.

 Expert Tips